 - How and when will I know that my baby is HIV negative?

-- Will my baby need to take HIV drugs after he/she is born?
+- Will my baby need HIV drugs they are born?

 - Will I need to use contraception after the baby is born?